-- The Agency collects DNA samples from offenders who are: - Convicted of a qualifying federal or D.C. offense and are placed under CSOSA's supervision on parole, supervised release, or probation; - In Monitored-Unsupervised Probation if they have a qualifying federal or D.C. offense; or - Supervised on a Civil Protection Order (CPO) case and have another supervision case with a qualifying federal or D.C. offense. - The Agency requires the contractor submitting DNA data to the FBI's National DNA Index System (NDIS) on behalf of the Agency to: - Comply with the Quality Assurance Standards issued by the FBI Director; - Be accredited by a nonprofit professional association of persons actively engaged in forensic science that is nationally recognized within the forensic science community; and - Undergo an external audit every two (2) years to demonstrate compliance with the FBI Director's Quality Assurance Standards. - The Agency abides by the DNA Identification Act requirements and FBI standards for record-keeping, uploading of DNA data, expungements, CODIS users, audits, and other FBI requirements.
+Policy Policy The Agency collects DNA samples from supervisees who are: Convicted of a qualifying federal or DC offense and are placed under CSOSA's supervision for: Parole; Supervised release; Probation, including Monitored-Unsupervised Probation; or Civil Protection Order (CPO) case; or Ordered by another jurisdiction to provide a DNA sample.
+The Agency requires the contractor submitting DNA data to the FBI's National DNA Index System (NDIS) on behalf of the Agency to: Comply with the Quality Assurance Standards issued by the FBI Director; Be accredited by a nonprofit professional association of persons actively engaged in forensic science that is nationally recognized within the forensic science community; and Undergo an external audit every two (2) years to demonstrate compliance with the FBI Director's Quality Assurance Standards.
+The Agency abides by the DNA Identification Act requirements and FBI standards for record-keeping, uploading of DNA data, expungements, CODIS users, audits, and other FBI requirements.
+Exceptions The Agency collects DNA samples from supervisees if they are under supervision on a current qualifying federal or DC offense and/or are under supervision on a non-qualifying federal or DC offense and have a prior conviction for a qualifying federal or DC offense, with the following exceptions: Supervisees who only have a CPO case are not subject to DNA collection.
+Cases transferred to CSOSA from other jurisdictions through the interstate compact process that have no qualifying federal or DC Code offense or are not court-ordered by the sending jurisdiction to provide a DNA sample.
+Deferred Sentence Agreements must be monitored until completion to make a determination as to whether DNA collection is appropriate.
+A DNA sample has been collected by the Bureau of Prison (BOP) or other law enforcement agency and is in the CODIS law enforcement databases.